w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 slug: ../learn-comparisons-ethereum-2
 ---

-Both protocols are blockchainsm but serve fundamentally different roles in how they are utilized:
+Both protocols are blockchains at their core, but serve fundamentally different roles in how they are utilized:

 - Ethereum is a general-purpose blockchain that hosts the Ethereum Virtual Machine, an environment for executing smart contracts.
 Ethereum is homogenous, but can utilize rollups and layer two